 Prepaid MasterCard or Visa cards are accepted wherever MasterCard or Visa credit cards are accepted, so you can use your prepaid cards to book flights, pay in restaurants, and shop online.

-Since you cannot spend more than you actually have on your card, prepaid credit cards can help you to manage your money effectively and avoid getting into debt.
+Since you cannot spend more than you have on your card, prepaid credit cards can help you to manage your money effectively and avoid getting into debt.
 If you are trying to keep to a monthly spending budget, loading this amount onto the card can help you to stay within your budget.

-Some prepaid card issuers offer their customers certain rewards, such as discounts or cash back on purchases.
-This can be advantageous if, for example, you shop regularly at the store that issued the card.
+Some prepaid card issuers offer their customers certain rewards, such as discounts or cashback on purchases.
+This can be advantageous if, for example, you regularly shop at the store that issued the card.

 A prepaid card can be used instead of a traditional checking account because it is possible to have all your salary paid onto your prepaid card.
 The fees for some prepaid cards may be lower than those charged by banks for some checking accounts.
 Also, prepaid cards are available to everyone, so you can purchase one even if your application for a checking account has been refused.

 Disadvantages of Prepaid Cards